DUI: I'm worried about paying my fines

 Question: Got a DUI in Dunwoody and I'm worried about paying my fine.
-I was drinking and went out to dinner and I had some more at dinner and when I was driving home I got stopped by a Dunwoody police officer and he gave me a DUI.
+I was drinking and went out to dinner and I had some more at dinner when I was driving home I got stopped by a Dunwoody police officer and he gave me a DUI.

 The cop said I was probably drinking and I said I hadn't been.
-But then I thought I didn't want to get in trouble for lying to a cop so I finally I admitted to him I had a couple of beers and a shot.
+But then I thought I didn't want to get in trouble for lying to a cop so I finally admitted to him I had a couple of beers and a shot.
 I think I actually drank more than that but I didn't want to admit too much and have him think I'm an alcoholic or heavy drinker or something.

 I took all his drunk tests and I stepped off the line a couple of times, so I think I may have failed.
 I know these sobriety tests are important from my other DUI, which was almost 10 years ago in Woodstock.